dev-sec/puppet-mysql-hardening/README.md

 ## Description

-This module provides hardening configuration for MySQL.
+This Puppet module provides hardening configuration for MySQL.

 ## Requirements